On average your neighbors pay $104 a month.See Your Rates

-This is our list of the top most common car insurance companies reported by QuoteWizard users living in Jersey City last year.
+This is our list of the top most common car insurance companies reported by QuoteWizard users living in Jersey City, New Jersey last year.
 Of those 1,997 users, only 88 were uninsured when they requested a quote.

 Other popular Jersey City, New Jersey car insurance companies: AIG, USAA, MetLife, Hartford, Mercury, Safeco, Farm Bureau, and Century National.

-This is our list of the top most common car makes and models owned by Jersey City drivers requesting quotes through QuoteWizard last year.
+This is our list of the top most common car makes and models owned by Jersey City, NJ drivers requesting quotes through QuoteWizard last year.

 Jersey City, New Jersey has a minimum coverage requirement known as the 15/30/5 rule.
 This means each policy must include at least the following three components:

 According to Allstate's Best Drivers report, Jersey City ranks 114th out of 200 cities when it comes to safe driving.
 While most US drivers go ten years without having an accident, drivers here are involved in crashes every 8.4 years.

 Some factors that affect insurance rates are weather and road conditions.

 Jersey City has a surprisingly humid climate with long, hot summers and no dry season.
 Residents also get a lot of sun.
 In fact, the city sees 217 sunny days in an average year.
 It rains and snows a lot, too.
 That’s because Jersey City experiences about 106 days with some amount of precipitation in a typical year.
 Specifically, it receives an average of 43 inches of rain and 27 inches of snow annually.
 That often means slick road conditions, which in turn cause accidents and impact car insurance rates.